AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 ## Step thirteen: drush into the site
 Once you are done go back to the terminal \
 `drush uli`

+# Step fourteen: Configuring Git
+Before working with an Acquia BLT project, you must identify yourself to Git by running the following commands:\
+`git config --global user.email "you@example.com"` \
+`git config --global user.name "Your Name"` \

 ### Troubleshooting
 SSH KEY public-key permission denied